Skip to main content

 Oak Ridge1.0ProfessionalsSafe, science hub, steady market

-We’ve also ranked the safest neighborhoods in Los Angeles and other metros for readers comparing safety nationwide.
+Explore rankings of the safest neighborhoods in Los Angeles and other metros for readers comparing safety nationwide.

 1. Franklin, TN - Elite Schools, Safer Streets